AtheMathmo/AtheMathmo.github.io/_drafts/rusty-machine.md

 Maybe this is all sounding great.
 However, it is still early days and lot's of work needs to be done before we're close.

 The library is very immature.
 Though I think the vision is strong we're a long way off and lack a lot of key components for a Machine Learning library.
-Consistent data handling, visualizations, performance are all core areas that need a lot of work.
+Consistent data handling, visualizations and performance are all core areas that need a lot of work.
 Even after this many would consider validation and pipelines too important to miss.

 I'd be naive also to ignore the fact that I have been the sole developer on this project for a while\*.
-There's likely some bad choices that seem good to me - I'd love to have those pointed to me!
+There's likely some bad choices that seem good to me - I'd love to have those pointed out!

 \* I have had some help in places.
 Thanks raulsi and all of the amazing people at [/r/rust](https://www.reddit.com/r/rust/) and SO!